Entebbe (film): Plot

-On 3 July, with the preparations for the rescue mission - codenamed Operation Thunderbolt, finalized, Rabin convenes the Israeli cabinet for a vote regarding the status of the operation; the cabinet unanimously votes to proceed with the mission, with full endorsement from Gur.
-The strike force, having already departed for Uganda, is authorized to proceed with the mission.
+On 3 July, with preparations for the rescue mission codenamed Operation Thunderbolt finalized, Rabin convenes the cabinet for a vote regarding the status of the operation; they unanimously vote to proceed with the mission, with Gur's endorsement.
+The strike force, having already departed for Uganda, is authorized to proceed with the rescue.

-That night, four Israeli C-130 transport aircraft carrying the strike force land discreetly at Entebbe.
-Almost immediately, and as an approach to maintain the element of surprise, the unit approaches the terminal in a black Mercedes limo disguised as Amin's state vehicle.
-However, one of the operatives prematurely opens fire, alerting the hijackers and Ugandan security personnel.
-The operatives storm the building, engaging both the terrorists and Ugandan soldiers.
-In the ensuing melee, Böse, Kuhlmann and Yoni are killed, along with the remaining terrorists and several Ugandan soldiers.
-With the airport secure, the strike force evacuates 102 hostages from Uganda.
+That night, four Israeli C-130 Hercules transport aircraft carrying the strike force land discreetly at Entebbe.
+Trying to maintain the element of surprise, the unit approaches the terminal in a black Mercedes limo disguised as Amin's state vehicle.
+However, one of the operatives prematurely opens fire, which alerts the hijackers and the adjoining Ugandan soldiers; Böse initially fixes on killing the hostages to foil the oncoming rescue team, but changes his mind at the last second.
+The operatives storm the building and engage both the terrorists and Ugandan soldiers; in the ensuing melee, Netanyahu as well as Böse and Kuhlmann are killed along with the remaining terrorists and several Ugandan soldiers.
+With the airport secured, the strike force evacuates 102 hostages by plane.